jafygitty-ui/git-lab-assignment/README.md.txt

-this is a short descripton
+this is a short descripton,This is the modified content I am adding to it.